 The Motorcar Museum “Le manège” today accommodates over twenty exceptional motorcars, produced between 1897 and 1980, some of which excel by their uniqueness.

 Amongst the particularly noteworthy models exhibited is the first car used in the Val-de-Travers, a Jeanperrin 1897, as well as the most expensive motorcar in 1916, a Crane Simplex, which can be admired in its original state.
-The nobility of a Rolls Royce Silver Ghost or Phantom meets with the extravagance of an Auburn, Cord or Lagonda of the Thirties.
-The Voiturette BNC, nicknamed at the time “Bugatti of the Poor Man” stands next to a real Bugatti from the Thirties.
+The nobility of a Rolls Royce Silver Ghost or Phantom contrasts with the extravagance of an Auburn, Cord or Lagonda of the Thirties.
+The Voiturette BNC, nicknamed at the time “Bugatti of the Poor Man” stands next to a real 1932 Bugatti.
 In addition to the eccentricity of a Lamborghini and the technical genius of a Ferrari, the visitor will also discover a cut out car chassis to demonstrate the mechanics and the functioning of a car.

 2021: 14th May to 31st October